QuickRecon/ComplexPlotter/README.md

 # ComplexPlotter
-A tool for displaying the plot of a function with a complex output
+A tool for displaying the plot of a function with a complex output, taken and extended from QuickRecon/PythonExperiments